About Heidi Whitman

 Heidi Whitman’s paper constructions, paintings, and drawings are invented terrains or mental maps.
 Contemporary city grids and maps of ancient ruins are primary references.

 She graduated from the University of California at Berkeley and the School of the Museum of Fine Arts in Boston.
 Whitman is a recipient of the Clarissa Bartlett Traveling Scholarship awarded by the Trustees of the Museum of Fine Arts.
-She is a faculty member at the School of the Museum of Fine Arts.
+She is a faculty member at the School of the Museum of Fine Arts at Tufts University.

 All website content, unless otherwise noted,